mohae/fmtjson/README.md

 fmtjson format's json files.

-I got tired of dealing with consistently formatting JSON data when hand creating format files, e.g. creating [Packer]*(https://packer.io) templates.
+I got tired of dealing with consistently formatting JSON data when creating JSON files by hand, e.g. creating [Packer](https://packer.io) templates.
 This is a tool to consistently format JSON files.

 ## Usage